 Leisure Access Card (LAC)

 The Leisure Access Card is available to any person 18 years of age and older who has a disability.
-The LAC card allows you to pay the “seniors’ rate” (where applicable) rather than the “adult rate” for many of the Community Services Department courses/programs.
+The LAC card allows you to pay the “seniors’ rate” (where applicable) rather than the “adult rate” for many City of Guelph Recreation courses/programs.
 These programs are offered at a lower fee than our regular adult programs, and most are available during the daytime.

 The LAC card can be used at any public swim, public skating, or to purchase fitness passes.
 NOTE: The Leisure Access Card does not include access to, or membership into, any Guelph-Wellington Seniors’ Association Clubs.

 There are certain eligibility requirements you must meet to obtain your LAC Card.
-Application forms are available from the Community Services Department Administration Office at 1 Carden Street Guelph, N1H 3A1, or by calling the Accessibility Coordinator 519-822-1260 ext.
-2670.
+Application forms are available from Community Investment at 1 Carden Street Guelph, N1H 3A1, or by contacting Community Investment at 519-837-5618.
 LAC Cards are also available for a temporary disability or injury.

 Subsidy for groups for persons with disabilities